isomerpages/mti-osir/_overview-of-sira/Ownership and Control Obligations.md

 <li><input type="checkbox" id="accordion4">
 <label for="accordion4">Appointment of key officers in a designated entity</label>
 <div><p>
-Under SIRA, designated entity that wishes to appoint key officers is to seek approval from the Minister. </p>
+Under SIRA, designated entities are required to seek approval for the appointment of key officers such as the chief executive officer, directors, and the chairperson of the board.
+Such officers may be removed if they have been appointed without approval or if conditions of approval are breached.
+The Minister may also remove key officers in the interest of national security.</p>
 <img width="400" alt="" src="/images/Appt_of_Key_Officers.jpg">
 </div></li>